-- A. Synthesize high quality, culturally appropriate nursing care for children and families that integrates ethical principles, knowledge of growth and development, and evidence-based research.
-(Patient-centered Wholistic Care; Nursing Judgment/Evidence-based Practice; Safety/Quality) - B. Communicate effectively with diverse populations of children, families, communities and the collaborative health team using a variety of personal and electronic methodology in multiple settings.
-(Teamwork/Collaboration; Information/Technology) - C. Implement the nursing process to facilitate wholistic care that promotes, maintains, and restores health of children and families.
-(Patient-centered Wholistic Care; Nursing Judgment/Evidence-based Practice; Professional Role/Leadership)
+- A. Synthesize high quality, culturally appropriate nursing care for children and families that integrates ethical principles, knowledge of growth and development, and evidence-based research. - B. Communicate effectively with diverse populations of children, families, communities and the collaborative health team using a variety of personal and electronic methodology in multiple settings. - C. Implement the nursing process to facilitate wholistic care that promotes, maintains, and restores health of children and families.